MiviaLab/DENet/README.md

 This repository is the official implementation of [DENet: a deep architecture for audio surveillance applications](https://link.springer.com/article/10.1007/s00521-020-05572-5).

-For more information you can contact the authors at: agreco@unisa.it, aroberto@unisa.it, asaggese@unisa.it, mvento@unisa.it .
+For more information you can contact the authors at: agreco@unisa.it, roberto.antonio@outlook.it, asaggese@unisa.it, mvento@unisa.it .

 ### Citations